Larsa Pippen Barely Contains Her Cleavage In The Tiniest Black Dress

-Larsa Pippen latest Instagram share is driving her fans absolutely wild.
+Larsa Pippen’s latest Instagram share is driving her fans absolutely wild.

 As those who follow the brunette bombshell on social media know, Larsa loves to share fashion-forward photos for fans while also showing off her killer figure in the process.
 The stunner counts Kim and Kourtney Kardashian as two of her best friends and they also regularly make appearances on her page.
 In the most recent image that was shared to her account, Larsa absolutely sizzles in a skimpy black dress that leaves little to be desired.

 In the photo, Larsa and a pal walk hand in hand.
 She wears her long, blond-dyed locks down and slightly curled with the hair falling just around her chest.
-Per usual, Pippen dons a face full of makeup including eyeliner, mascara, blush, lipgloss, and highlighter.
+Per usual, Larsa wears a face full of makeup including eyeliner, mascara, blush, lip gloss, and highlighter.
 Her amazing figure is on full display in the photos in a curve-hugging black dress that barely contains her assets.
-The NSFW ensemble features a rhinestone-studded top while Larsa’s cleavage is out of control in the photo.
+The NSFW ensemble features a rhinestone-studded top while Larsa’s cleavage is out of control.

 Her killer legs also take center stage in the shot and she accessorizes the look with a diamond necklace, bracelet, and black clutch.
-In the image, she holds hands with one of her pals who looks equally as sexy in a skintight white dress.
-The post has only been live on Pippen’s account for a short time but it’s earning her a ton of attention from fans already.
+In the image, she holds hands with one of her pals, who looks equally as sexy in a skintight white dress.

+The post has only been live on Pippen’s account for a short time, but it’s earning her a ton of attention from fans already.

 In addition to 2,000-plus likes, the photo has also garnered plenty of comments.
-While some followers took to the photo to let Larsa know she looks beautiful, countless others raved over her amazing figure.
+While some followers took to the photo to let Larsa know she looked beautiful, countless others raved over her amazing figure.
 A few more simply dropped flame, heart, and heart-eye emoji.

 “Just so cute,” one Instagrammer raved.